1kazuu/hachimi-site/docs/hachimi/troubleshooting.md

     - On Android/some devices, you *might* also need to delete the `atlas` folder to let it update correctly.
 1. If no update was found, your translation source is out of date.
 Just wait for an update, or check in with the source.
     - <small>If it's close to a game update, source maintainers will likely be working on it.
 Please check if they're already aware before bothering them.</small>

-Your translation source might also be inactive.
+1. Your translation source might be entirely inactive.
 This could indicate you're still using an old source from the original Hachimi.
 Make sure you're using Hachimi Edge, then open its menu and go through the `First time setup` again.
+1. The list of sources itself could be outdated, particularly if you upgraded straight from old Hachimi.
+In this case, you can use `Restore Defaults` to reset it to the latest bundled one.
+    - ⚠️ Warning: This will reset all settings.

 If no active source for your language exists, you can check `Menu` -> `Config Editor` -> `Disable translations` if needed.

 ### Something isn't translated